agronaziri/citizenship-case-study/README.md

 - the most time-consuming stages
 - the most costly requirements
 - the most complex steps
-- relationships between time, cost, and difficulty
+- relationships between time, cost and difficulty

 ---